A truly global forum for a leading €1-billion global charity to chart its course over the next decade

 What are our global strategic priorities for the next decade?

-As part of a 2-year process to update its global strategy, Oxfam’s Strategy Development Team wanted its global community to make recommendations on key strategic priorities and options for the confederation.
+As part of a 2-year process to update its global strategy, Oxfam’s Strategy Development Team wanted its global confederation of members to recommend fresh strategic priorities.
 They asked us, together with the team at ODS, to co-design a three day gathering for 120 Oxfam staff and external stakeholders in Nairobi, Kenya, in September 2019.

 What we did